trebisky/RK3328/README.md

 Here are the projects you will find here:

+* bootrom - disassembly and analysis of the bootrom
 * hello - a simple "do something" first project.
-* bootrom - disassembly and analysis of the bootrom
 * blink - second simple project - blink the status LED
 * blink3 - blink all 3 onboard LED, big code cleanup
+* svc - experiment with the SVC exception